huggingface/datasets/ADD_NEW_DATASET.md

 ## Adding a new dataset

-### Understand the structure of the dataset
+### Creating the new folder

-1. Start by preparing the field and understanding how the dataset look like:
+1. Start by finding a short-name for the dataset.
+Select a `short name` for the dataset which is

-	- Find the research paper or description presenting the dataset you want to add (if there is an associated research paper)
-	- Find the location of the data for you dataset
-	- Read the relevant part of the paper or description presenting the dataset
-	- Open the data to see how they look

-2. Find a short-name for the dataset:
+	- unique (don't exist on https://huggingface.co),

-	- Select a `short name` for the dataset which is unique but not too long and is easy to guess for users, e.g. `squad`, `natural_questions`
+	- not too long and
+	- easy to guess for users, e.g. `squad`, `natural_questions`

-	- Sometimes the short-list name is already given/proposed (e.g. in the spreadsheet of the data sprint to reach v2.0 if you are participating in the effort)
+Sometimes the short-list name is already given/proposed (e.g. in the spreadsheet of the data sprint to reach v2.0 if you are participating in the effort)

-You are now ready to start the process of adding the dataset.
-We will create the following files:

-	- **a dataset script** which contains the code to download and pre-process the dataset: e.g. `squad.py`,
-	- **a dataset card** with tags and information on the dataset in a `README.md`.
-	- **a metadata file** (automatically created) which contains checksums and informations about the dataset to guarantee that the loading went fine: `dataset_infos.json`
-	- **a dummy-data file** (automatically created) which contains small examples from the original files to test and garantee that the script is working well in the future: `dummy_data.zip`

-4. Let's start by creating a new branch to hold your development changes with the name of your dataset:
+2. Let's create a new branch to hold your development changes with the name of your dataset:

 	```bash
 	git rebase upstream/master